PlaneWXHelp

 AIRMETs & SIGMETs

 PlaneWX automatically detects active weather advisories that intersect your route corridor and affect your cruise altitude.
 These are shown in the AIRMETs/SIGMETs section with their type, affected area, and valid time.
+For Convective SIGMETs, corridor intersection means the product is relevant enough to show — the WX Score then applies time-aware encounter scaling (storm motion vs your track) so a polygon you are flying away from is not treated the same as one you will punch through.
+See Convective Watch scoring for tops, deviation difficulty, and SIGMET/TAF dedup.

 G-AIRMET Types